 Putting bulky items out for collection

-Items for collection must not be placed on any public spaces, a highway or verge.
-They should be left outside in a suitable place where we can easily access them, for example, on your driveway or in your garden.
-For collections to happen:
+You must not place any items for collection on any public spaces, highways or verges.
+You should leave your items in a suitable place outside where we can easily access them, for example, on your driveway or in your garden.

-- items must be available by 8am on the day of collection
+- you should leave your items out by 8.00am on the day of collection

-- you may want to put items out a number of days before the collection is due
+- you can put items out a number of days before the collection is due

 - you do not need to be present at the time

-Please note, we will not enter a property to remove items under any circumstances.
+We will not enter a property to remove bulky items under any circumstances.

 Fridges, freezers and asbestos